 In a continuous effort to leverage technology to enhance productivity, SATS has participated in several trial projects with Changi Airport.
 For example, we have tested the use of autonomous baggage tractors for baggage transportation in a live environment at Terminal 3 of Changi Airport Group and are continuing the second phase of the trial to operate the tractor remotely from a control centre.
-From March 2021 to September 2022, SATS participated in Changi Airport Group's truck dock slot booking trial which was aimed at reducing operating costs, boosting productivity, and reducing congestion at the Changi Airport Group in improving the truck dock slot booking system with a more integrated solution.
+From March 2021 to September 2022, SATS participated in Changi Airport Group's truck dock slot booking trial which was aimed at reducing operating costs, boosting productivity, and reducing congestion at the Changi Airfreight Terminal.
+Building on learnings from the trial, SATS along with other industry stakeholders will continue to support Changi Airport Group in improving the truck dock slot booking system with a more integrated solution.